mvpratt/fundhub/README.md

 1. `npm run rpc`
 2. `npm run build`
 3. `npm run web`
-4. Open `localhost:8000` in Google Chrome
+4. Open `localhost:8000` in browser

 ### Guidelines
 * Deadline and duration are in units of  seconds